qiushuo222/AmazonReviewProductAnalysis/Running.md

 OR
 >\>spark-submit Customer_IfPurchasement_Data_Preparation.py ./testdata/Amazon_Product_Review_Parquet_Part_00000

-It will create a folder named "CustomerIfPurchase_Dataset" in folder data/, and one json file in it, use it to replace below JSON_FILE_NAME.
+It will create a folder named "CustomerIfPurchase_Dataset" in folder data/, and one json file in it, use json file name to replace below JSON_FILE_NAME.

 >\>python3 Customer_IfPurchasement.py ./data/CustomerIfPurchase_Dataset/JSON_FILE_NAME